Missing middle housing: Barriers

 Many local governments do not allow the zoning necessary to build MMH.
-Owning a studio, 1 bedroom, or 2 bedroom condominium that is 600–1,000 ft^{2} in a multi-unit complex with a reasonable HOA monthly fee and a 1.5 detached garage isn't allowed in many areas because of zoning ordinances.
+Owning a studio, 1 bedroom, or 2 bedroom condominium that is 600–1,000 ft^{2} in a multi-unit complex with a reasonable HOA monthly fee and a 1.5 detached garage is not allowed in many areas because of zoning ordinances.
 Many 5-over-1 complexes were built starting in the 2010s but primarily for leasing and not owning.